 Sometimes I think how nice it would be to look out over the ocean, or at least a lake or pond.
 Or perhaps look out on mountains, or even a great stretch of prairie.
 I do understand why people go to great lengths and expense to purchase a property where every day they can look out on such scenery.
 Yet, I love the simple view from my porch, which is why I try to extend its period of use as long as possible.

 Decades ago I developed the habit of getting up in the early morning to spend at least an hour in meditation.
 Before meditating, I put water on for coffee and I complete a brief routine of yoga poses to help me become more alert and focused.
 Then I take the coffee, go to the porch, and sit.

-Most days, I do not obtain any great depths of meditation, but every once in awhile I get to what might be called the Ultima Thule of meditation: meditation done to perfection.
+Most days, I do not obtain any great depths of meditation, but every once in a while I get to what might be called the Ultima Thule of meditation: meditation done to perfection.
 If an explorer seeks the North Pole, once there, all further movement is movement away from what was sought.
-This is what the experience of meditation done to perfection is like, there is nothing else to be done.
+This is what the experience of meditation done to perfection is like, any movement is movement away.

 On these mornings, from that place of meditation, the view from my porch is simply perfect.
 Each thing, each activity, is perfectly what it is, what it should be.
 With all the money in the world I couldn’t purchase a more perfect, more beautiful view.

 We live in a society that strives to find happiness by making our external environment as interesting and comfortable as possible.
 Modifying our external circumstances is the main strategy of our society.
 It fills our days and drives the economy.